ericallam/docrails/guides/source/constant_autoloading_and_reloading.md

 end
 ```

-First, when the `module` keyword is processed the interpreter creates a new
-entry in the constant table of the class object stored in the `Object` constant.
+First, when the `module` keyword is processed, the interpreter creates a new entry in the constant table of the class object stored in the `Object` constant.
 Said entry associates the name "Colors" to a newly created module object.
-Furthermore, the interpreter sets the name of the new module object to be the
+Furthermore, the interpreter sets the name of the new module object to be the string "Colors".
-string "Colors".

-Later, when the body of the module definition is interpreted, a new entry is
-created in the constant table of the module object stored in the `Colors`
+Later, when the body of the module definition is interpreted, a new entry is created in the constant table of the module object stored in the `Colors` constant.
-constant.
 That entry maps the name "RED" to the string "0xff0000".

-In particular, `Colors::RED` is totally unrelated to any other `RED` constant
-that may live in any other class or module object.
-If there were any, they
-would have separate entries in their respective constant tables.
+In particular, `Colors::RED` is totally unrelated to any other `RED` constant that may live in any other class or module object.
+If there were any, they would have separate entries in their respective constant tables.

-Put special attention in the previous paragraphs to the distinction between
-class and module objects, constant names, and value objects associated to them
-in constant tables.
+Pay special attention in the previous paragraphs to the distinction between class and module objects, constant names, and value objects associated to them in constant tables.

 ### Resolution Algorithms

 #### Resolution Algorithm for Relative Constants

-At any given place in the code, let's define *cref* to be the first element of
-the nesting if it is not empty, or `Object` otherwise.
+At any given place in the code, let's define *cref* to be the first element of the nesting if it is not empty, or `Object` otherwise.

-Without getting too much into the details, the resolution algorithm for relative
-constant references goes like this:
+Without getting too much into the details, the resolution algorithm for relative constant references goes like this:

-1. If the nesting is not empty the constant is looked up in its elements and in
+1. If the nesting is not empty the constant is looked up in its elements and in order.
-order.
 The ancestors of those elements are ignored.

 2. If not found, then the algorithm walks up the ancestor chain of the cref.

 3. If not found, `const_missing` is invoked on the cref.
-The default
-implementation of `const_missing` raises `NameError`, but it can be overridden.
+The default implementation of `const_missing` raises `NameError`, but it can be overridden.

-Rails autoloading **does not emulate this algorithm**, but its starting point is
-the name of the constant to be autoloaded, and the cref.
-See more in [Relative
+Rails autoloading **does not emulate this algorithm**, but its starting point is the name of the constant to be autoloaded, and the cref.
+See more in [Relative References](#autoloading-algorithms-relative-references).
-References](#autoloading-algorithms-relative-references).

 #### Resolution Algorithm for Qualified Constants